rancher/docs/content/rancher/v2.5/en/security/_index.md

 When Rancher runs a CIS security scan on a cluster, it generates a report showing the results of each test, including a summary with the number of passed, skipped and failed tests.
 The report also includes remediation steps for any failed tests.

 For details, refer to the section on [security scans.]({{<baseurl>}}/rancher/v2.5/en/cis-scans)

+### SELinux RPM

+[Security-Enhanced Linux (SELinux)](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) is a security enhancement to Linux.
+After being historically used by government agencies, SELinux is now industry standard and is enabled by default on CentOS 7 and 8.

+We provide two RPMs (Red Hat package managers) that enable Rancher products to function properly on SELinux-enforcing hosts: `rancher-selinux` and `rke2-selinux`.
+For details, see [this page.]({{<baseurl>}}/rancher/v2.5/en/security/selinux)

 ### Rancher Hardening Guide